T.M.I. (South Park): Plot

-Soon after, Cartman is sent to an anger management class, which he shares with a number of other people, such as Tuong Lu Kim, Michael the tall Goth and a member of the Tea Party movement.
+Soon after, Cartman is sent to an anger management class, which he shares with a number of other people, such as Daniel, Chase, Tuong Lu Kim, Michael the tall Goth, a butch lesbian shemale named Gretchen and a member of the Tea Party movement.
 It soon becomes apparent that every person in the class has issues with their penis size (even the masculine female of the group).
 Meanwhile, Randy Marsh gives a talk to the fourth grade class about human sexual behavior, presenting a ridiculously complicated formula for calculating "adjusted penis size" — or "T.M.I." — that transforms his below average penis length to above average.
 Soon afterward, the Surgeon General of the United States delivers her own talk to correct Randy's inaccurate information, presenting the government's official but equally bizarre T.M.I. formula that prompts Randy to beat her up in front of the class.
 This results in his attending Cartman's anger management class, where the two of them incite the group to riot against the federal government.

 They take over a FedEx shipping center, mistakenly believing it to be a government office, Randy names their group the "Pissed Off and Angry Party" and presents their demands to a national television audience: the resignation of the Surgeon General, Obama's birth certificate, "moms to stop trippin'", and to "fuck Kyle Broflovski".
 The movement spreads around the country, with other FedEx locations being taken over.
 Even Butters joins in when his T.M.I. falls in the smaller range.
 In response, Cartman's psychiatrist develops a theory that the true source of everyone's anger is their embarrassment over their very small penis size.
 After he informs the Surgeon General, she addresses the nation on TV.
 She says that although the government's formula for calculating T.M.I. is accurate, the national "average" value has been re-defined downward to 1.5 in.
 The violent movement instantly breaks up, since every man involved now falls into the "above average" range—except for Cartman, whose penis remains under the new average.
 Cartman's frustrated remarks are dismissed by the Pissed Off and Angry Party's former members as they proclaim that "America is back!"